Taejong of Joseon

-Taejong (16 May 1367 – 10 May 1422), (Note: Unless otherwise noted, all dates in this article are given in the Korean calendar (lunisolar).)
-(Note: Born on 21 June 1367 and died on 8 June 1422 according to the solar calendar.) personal name Yi Pangwŏn, was the third monarch of the Joseon dynasty of Korea and the father of Sejong the Great.
-He was the fifth son of King Taejo, the founder of the dynasty.
-Before ascending to the throne, he was known as Grand Prince Jeongan.
+Taejong (21 June 1367 – 8 June 1422), (Note: In the Korean calendar (lunisolar), he was born on the 16th day of the 5th lunar month and died on the 10th day of the 5th lunar month.) personal name Yi Pangwŏn, was the third monarch of Joseon and the father of Sejong the Great.
+The fifth son of King Taejo, the founder of the dynasty, he was himself a major contributor toward the establishment of the new regime.
+He ascended to the throne upon the abdication of his elder brother, King Jeongjong.

 Biography

 Early life and founding of Joseon

-Born in 1367 as the fifth son of Yi Sŏnggye and his first wife Lady Han, Yi Pangwŏn qualified as an official in 1382.
+Born in 1367 as the fifth son of the future King Taejo and his first wife, Lady Han (posthumously Queen Sinŭi), Yi Pangwŏn qualified as an official in 1382.
 He studied under Confucian scholars such as Wŏn Ch'ŏnsŏk.
-During his early years, he assisted his father in gathering the support of the commoners and of many influential figures in the government; Yi Pangwŏn also helped in the founding of Joseon by assassinating powerful officials who remained loyal to Goryeo, most prominently Chŏng Mong-ju.
+During his early years, he assisted his father in gathering the support of the commoners and of many influential figures in the government.
+He also helped in the founding of Joseon by assassinating powerful officials who remained loyal to Goryeo, most prominently Chŏng Mongju.

-Strifes of Princes
+Strifes of the Princes

 After contributing heavily to the overthrowing of the previous dynasty and the establishment of Joseon, he expected to be appointed as successor to the throne.
-However, his father and Chief State Councillor Chŏng Tojŏn favored Taejo's eighth son and Yi Pangwŏn's youngest half-brother (second son of Queen Sindeok), Yi Pangsŏk.
+However, his father and Chŏng Tojŏn favored King Taejo's eighth son and Yi Pangwŏn's youngest half-brother (second son of Queen Sindeok), Yi Pangsŏk.
 This conflict arose chiefly because Chŏng Tojŏn, as the principal architect of the ideological, institutional and legal foundations of the new dynasty, saw Joseon as a kingdom led by its ministers by virtue of the king's appointment.
 In contrast, Yi Pangwŏn sought direct rule through an absolute monarchy.
 These differences ultimately contributed to an environment of deep political tension.
+Meanwhile, Taejo was possibly motivated by deep fondness for his second wife.

-King Taejo, possibly motivated by fondness for his second wife, had selected his youngest son by that wife, Grand Prince Ŭian, as his heir apparent.
-Chŏngan, frustrated that he and the other sons of Taejo's first wife had been passed over, began moving to eliminate his half-brothers from the line of succession.
-After Taejo fell ill, Chŏngan launched the First Strife of the Princes, in which he had both children of Taejo's second wife, including the crown prince, murdered.
-He then declared his older brother and Taejo's second son, Grand Prince Yŏngan, crown prince.
-In the 9th month, Taejo abdicated the throne in favor of Yŏngan, who became King Jeongjong.
-As Jeongjong did not have any sons, he intended to pass the throne onto Chŏngan after his death.
-However, in the 2nd month of 1400, their brother Grand Prince Hoean attempted to seize the throne in the Second Strife of the Princes.
+Yi Pangwŏn, frustrated that he and his elder brothers had been passed over, began moving to eliminate his half-brothers.
+After his father fell ill, he launched the First Strife of the Princes, in which he had both sons of Taejo's second wife, including the crown prince, murdered.
+His eldest surviving brother, Yi Panggwa, then became the new crown prince.
+Shortly after, Taejo abdicated the throne in favor of Yi Panggwa (posthumously King Jeongjong).
+As Jeongjong did not have any legitimate sons, he intended to pass the throne onto Yi Pangwŏn after his death.
+However, in early 1400, their brother Yi Panggan attempted to seize the throne in the Second Strife of the Princes.
 The coup was suppressed.
-Soon afterwards, Jeongjong abdicated the throne in favor of Yŏngan, who became King Taejong.
+Soon afterwards, Jeongjong abdicated the throne in favor of Yi Pangwŏn (posthumously King Taejong).